Billy G. Mills: Watts riots

-Meeting

 On Wednesday evening, August 11, 1965, a large-scale civil disturbance broke out in the Watts district of Los Angeles and spread within a few days to other parts of the city.
 Thirty -four people were killed, 1,032 injured, and 3,438 arrested.
 It was the most severe riot in the city's history to that time.

 Mills called a meeting of community and "indigenous" leaders in the City Council chambers on Saturday morning "to hear comments from anyone connected with the disturbances so city officials can begin getting at the causes of the riots."
 Staff writer Paul Beck of the Los Angeles Times, reported: